How to Create an Employee Handbook: Complete Guide for Small Businesses

 No state legally requires a handbook.
 But once you have one, it must comply with all applicable state laws.
 Three states are significantly more complex than others:

 If you have employees in California or New York, your handbook needs state-specific addenda.
-A generic template will not cover the additional requirements.
 The recommended approach for multi-state businesses: create a core handbook with federal and universal policies, then add state-specific supplements for each location where you have employees.

 Here is a practical process for creating an employee handbook from scratch.
 Total timeline: 2-4 weeks for DIY, 4-8 weeks with attorney involvement.